magnuskiro/magnuskiro.github.com/tech/cicd_tooling.md

 definitions.
 And the integration to azure is good.
 If you need it.

-But as microsoft ha bought Github, what do we think will happen to azure devops?
+But as microsoft ha bought Github, what do we think will happen to azure DevOps?
 I'm not sure it will exist in a couple of years.
-Why support two competing products when one is wastly more used and loved by developers?
+Why support two competing products when one is vastly more used and loved by developers?